 The history of research on new environmentally friendly methods is briefly mentioned as follows.

-Lin et al. (2007) tested the impact of sewage sludge ash and hydrated lime and Chen and Lin (2009) examined the impact of sewage sludge ash and cement in a fixed ratio of 4 to 1 to stabilize a clayey soil.
-The results showed that unconfined compressive strength of stabilized samples were about 3 to 7 times the unstabilized samples.
+Lin et al. (2007) used sewage sludge ash and hydrated lime to stabilize a layey soil.
+Chen and Lin (2009) also investigated of using of sewage sludge ash and cement to stabilize clay.
+The results showed a significant increase in unconfined compressive strength of stabilized samples compared to the untreated samples.

 Tempest, and Pando ( 2013) investigated the effect of sewage sludge ash to stabilize clayey soils.
 Having performed unconfined compression strength and plate loading tests, they found that the sewage sludge ash can improve the soils that can not be treated with other kinds of ashes.

 Güllü and Girisken (2013) in a study investigated the geotechnical performances of fine grained soils treated with industrial sewage sludge and showed that industrial sewage sludge can be potensially used to improve and stabilize these soils.

-Güllü (2015a) in a study by factorial experimental approach proposed the effective amount of sewage sludge ash to improve coarse grained soil properties.
-He also presented a novel approach for prediction of rheological characteristics of jet grout cement mixtures via genetic expression programmingUsing Response Surface Methodology, Güllü and Fedakar (2016) reported the optimum value of 19.95 percent of sludge ash for initial assessment of improvement for sandy soils.
+Güllü, (2014a) used bottom ash to treat fine-grained soil.
+Güllü, (2014b). studied the effect of using bottom ash on strength and elastic properties of clay.

+Güllü (2015a) in a study used bottom ash, lime and superplasticiser to treat fine-grained soil.
+He showed the improvement in unconfined compressive strength and freeze–thaw resistance of stabilised soil with respect to untreated soil..
+Güllü (2015b) investgated the viscouse behaviore of cement mixtures with clay, sand, lime and bottom ash for jet grouting and found that diferent stabilizer used with cement have promising effect on rheological behavior of the soil and solve some of the environmental problems.
 Rajakumar and Meenambal (2015) in a study on utilization of bottom ash to stabilize expansive soil subgrades showed promising effect on strength improvement.
-Güllü (2015b) investgated the viscouse behaviore of cement mixtures with clay, sand, lime and bottom ash for jet grouting and found that diferent stabilizer used with cement have promising effect on rheological behavior of the soil and solve some of the environmental problems.
+Güllü, (2016a) used jet grout cement mixture with various stabilizers to treat the fine grain soil.
+He also presented a novel approach for prediction of rheological characteristics of jet grout cement mixtures via genetic expression programming Güllü, (2016b).
+Güllü, et al. showed the use of ranking measure for performance assessment of correlations for the compression index of treated soil.

+Using Response Surface Methodology, Güllü and Fedakar (2016a) reported the optimum value of 19.95 percent of sludge ash for initial assessment of improvement for sandy soils.
+Güllü, and Fedakar, (2016b) used factorial experimental approach and effect size on the CBR testing results for the usable dosages of wastewater sludge ash with coarse-grained material.

+Güllü, (2017) presented a new prediction method to rheological behavior of grout with bottom ash for jet grouting columns.
+Güllü, et al. (2017) studied on the use of cement based grout with glass powder for deep mixing.
+Güllü, and Fedakar (2017) studied on the prediction of unconfined compressive strength of silty soil stabilized with bottom ash, jute and steel fibers via artificial intelligence.

 In the present research the process of the microbial calcium carbonate precipitation using soil inherent bacteria to improve soil strength properties as an environmental friendly approach has been studied.
 There are a number of investigtions showing the satisfactory results in this regard.